llvm/llvm-project/llvm/docs/LangRef.rst

   %inst2 = op2 %inst1, %c

-These debug records are an optional replacement for :ref:`debug intrinsics<dbg_intrinsics>`, which will be output if the ``--write-experimental-debuginfo`` flag is passed to LLVM; it is an error for both records and intrinsics to appear in the same module.
-More information about the meaning of debug records can be found in the `LLVM Source Level Debugging
+These debug records are an optional replacement for :ref:`debug intrinsics<dbg_intrinsics>`.
+Debug records will be output iff the ``--write-experimental-debuginfo`` flag is passed to LLVM; it is an error for both records and intrinsics to appear in the same module.
+More information about debug records can be found in the `LLVM Source Level Debugging
 <SourceLevelDebugging.html#format-common-intrinsics>`_ document.

 .. _intrinsics: